AniketNS/Ration-Shop-management/README.md

 Hello Guy's

-It is a simple BCA student project need to be submitted under a week.
+It is a simple BCA student project.
 Would love to have your contributions in this project.
 So please, feel free to collaborate and Give the ideas.

 What we want to do in project: